 India has seen a tremendous increase in demand for telemedicine for healthcare services.
 According to Statista, the industry might have touched $280 billion by the end of 2020.
 Though the healthcare sector is seeing a giant leap in providing services to consumers, it has still not been able to expand its market in rural areas.
 Around 75% of the rural population is struggling with insufficient infrastructure and technological awareness.
 This is the reason why online consultation might help overcome this issue.

 - Bringing quality healthcare services to the rural areas of the country.

 - Benefits the people of rural areas in bringing down the disparity in healthcare offerings between the rural and urban areas.

-- The people of urban areas, who have an access to world class hospitals and treatment facilities but don’t have the time can seek help by online consultations.
+- The people of urban areas, who have access to world-class hospitals and treatment facilities but don’t have the time can seek help by online consultations.

-- The patients can have a real time interactions through video conferencing solutions, or store and forward models which can capture patient and disease related information through dictation, photos, videos, radiology, etc.
+- The patients can have real-time interactions through video conferencing solutions, or store and forward models which can capture patient and disease-related information through dictation, photos, videos, radiology, etc.

 - The patients can get the benefits of an actual visit to the doctor without having to do so.

 - Not just consultation and treatment, but many other services can be fulfilled through telemedicine, which brings together the best of both worlds - medicine and telecommunication.

 - It helps in the dissemination of specialized knowledge among the medical community through advanced technology and peer-to-peer reviews.

 - It's very useful for emergency medical consultations in times of an epidemic or crisis.